-Up to a maximum of 723 million pounds per year of the steam generated by the Cardinal Facility is sold to Casco for its plant operations under the terms of an energy savings agreement between Cardinal LP and Casco dated to be effective as of September 3, 1992 (the "Cardinal Energy Savings Agreement").
-The Cardinal Energy Savings Agreement matures on December 31, 2014, but may be extended by up to two years at the option of Cardinal LP.
-In fiscal 2011, steam sale revenues represented approximately one percent of the Cardinal Facility's revenues.
+Up to a maximum of 723 million pounds per year of the steam generated by the Cardinal Facility is sold to Ingredion for its plant operations under the terms of an energy savings agreement between Cardinal LP and Casco (as predecessor to Ingredion) dated to be effective as of September 3, 1992 (the "Cardinal Energy Savings Agreement").
+The Cardinal Energy Savings Agreement matures on January 31, 2015, but may be extended by two years at the option of Cardinal LP.
+In fiscal 2012, steam sale revenues represented approximately one percent of the Cardinal Facility's revenues.
 Cardinal LP is also subject to an ongoing commitment to supply an immaterial amount of steam to meet the circulating hot water heating requirements of an adjacent elementary school.

 As is typical with cogeneration plants, the Cardinal Facility has a low heat-to-electricity ratio and produces significantly more electricity than steam for sale.
 By producing electricity and steam simultaneously, cogeneration converts a higher proportion of the fuel's energy content into useful energy output compared to both electrical and thermal energy that is generated separately, which produces significant fuel savings over non-cogeneration technologies.
-Natural gas combustion results in virtually no atmospheric emissions of sulphur dioxide or small particulate matter and far lower emissions of carbon monoxide, oxides of nitrogen ("NOX") and other greenhouse gases ("GHGs") such as reactive hydrocarbons and carbon dioxide ("CO2"), than the combustion of other fossil fuels.
+Natural gas combustion results in virtually no atmospheric emissions of sulphur dioxide or small particulate matter and far lower emissions of carbon monoxide, nitrogen oxide ("NOx") and other greenhouse gases ("GHGs") such as reactive hydrocarbons and carbon dioxide ("CO2"), than the combustion of other fossil fuels.